 There are two types of PAD procedures: unsolicited and solicited.
 The unsolicited PAD procedure is described in 11.25a.2 and the solicited PAD procedure is described in 11.25a.3.

 When dot11UnsolicitedPADActivated or dot11SolicitedPADActivated is true, a non-AP and non-PCP STA may use PAD procedures to allow the SIC to discover the availability of services that the same non-AP and non-PCP STA may access when associated.
 While the specification of service-specific information is outside the scope of this standard, the service-specific information in the BSS is proxied by a SIR (see 4.5.9.2.3), which might be collocated with the AP or PCP.

+A non-AP STA with dot11SolicitedPADActivated set to true invokes MAC privacy procedures by setting dot11MACPrivacyActivated to true (see 12.2.10).

 An AP advertises support for PAD by setting the PAD field of the Extended Capabilities element to 1s in its Beacon and Probe Response frames.